fxrobin/fxrobin.github.io/_posts/articles/atari-st-4-bit-planes/2021-04-12-atari-st-4-bitplanes.md

         0b1100000000000001
     };

-    // not optimized, but better for comprehension
+    // not optimized, but better for understanding
     // 20 block * 200 lines = 4000 iterations
     for(int i = 0 ; i < 4000 ; i ++)
     {